 - Devices may not be lost or stolen.
 If the device is determined to be lost or stolen, then it will NOT be re-certified and will be requested to be returned to Palo Alto Networks.
 Palo Alto Networks may pay for shipment of the device, but will not pay for the device itself.

 - Devices that are currently end-of-sale cannot be re-certified.
-For our current end-of-life policy and listing of products, please see our support web site.
+For our current end-of-life policy and listing of products, please see our End-of-Life Announcements.

 - Upon receipt of a purchased device on the secondary market, you must place two orders through a Palo Alto Networks authorized local reseller.
 The first order must be for a non-refundable certification fee and the second for a one time activation fee and the purchase of a one year support subscription (you may purchase a longer support subscription if desired but the purchase it at minimum a one year subscription).
 The purchase of other subscriptions or services are optional.